 Polynomial-time heuristic functions for planning are commonplace since 20 years.
-But polynomial-time in which input?
+But polynomialtime in which input?
 Almost all existing approaches are based on a grounded task representation, not on the actual PDDL input which is exponentially smaller.
 This limits practical applicability to cases where the grounded representation is "small enough".
 Previous attempts to tackle this problem for the delete relaxation leveraged symmetries to reduce the blow-up.
 Here we take a more radical approach, applying an additional relaxation to obtain a heuristic function that runs in time polynomial in the size of the PDDL input.
-Our relaxation splits the predicates into smaller predicates of fixed arity K. We show that computing a relaxed plan is still NP-hard (in PDDL input size) for $K \ge 2$, but is polynomial-time for K = 1.
+Our relaxation splits the predicates into smaller predicates of fixed arity K. We show that computing a relaxed plan is still NP-hard (in PDDL input size) for $K \geq 2$ , but is polynomial-time for K = 1.
 We implement a heuristic function for K = 1 and show that it can improve the state of the art on benchmarks whose grounded representation is large.

-Introduction
+1 Introduction

-Heuristic search is a dominant paradigm for effective planning (e.g. (Hoffmann and Nebel 2001; Helmert and Domshlak 2009; Richter and Westphal 2010; Seipp 2019)).
+Heuristic search is a dominant paradigm for effective planning (e. g.
+[Hoffmann and Nebel, 2001; Helmert and Domshlak, 2009; Richter and Westphal, 2010; Seipp, 2019]).
 Polynomial-time computable heuristic functions are an essential ingredient to this success, and have been extensively investigated since 20 years.
-A particularly important technique is the delete relaxation (Bonet and Geffner 2001), which ignores negative effects (in a propositional encoding), essentially pretending that state variables accumulate their values rather than switching between them.
-Most stateof-the-art satisficing planning systems (which do not prove optimality of the solution returned) still use the delete relaxation or extensions thereof today (e.g. (Helmert et al. 2011; Keyder, Hoffmann, and Haslum 2014; Domshlak, Hoffmann, and Katz 2015; Cenamor, de la Rosa, and Fernández 2016)).
+A particularly important technique is the delete relaxation [Bonet and Geffner, 2001], which ignores negative effects (in a propositional encoding), essentially pretending that state variables accumulate their values rather than switching between them.
+Most state-ofthe-art satisficing planning systems (which do not prove optimality of the solution returned) still use the delete relaxation or extensions thereof today (e. g.
+[Helmert et al., 2011; Keyder et al., 2014; Domshlak et al., 2015; Cenamor et al., 2016]).

 Virtually all of these approaches however suffer from the fact that "polynomial-time" is relative to the size of a grounded task representation.
 This is in contrast to the actual PDDL input of the planning system, which is lifted, specifying predicates and action schemas parameterized with variables ranging over a finite universe of objects.
 The grounded representation size is exponential in the size of that input, specifically in the arity of the predicates and action schemas.
 This is not a practical problem when the grounded representation is small enough to be feasible.
-Yet in a variety of application scenarios that is not so (e. g.
-(Hoffmann et al. 2006; Koller and Hoffmann 2010; Koller and Petrick 2011; Haslum 2011; Matloob and Soutchanski 2016)).
+Yet in a variety of application scenarios that is not so (e.g. [Hoffmann et al., 2006; Koller and Hoffmann, 2010; Koller and Petrick, 2011; Haslum, 2011; Matloob and Soutchanski, 2016]).

-Lifted planning has always been considered (e.g. (Penberthy and Weld 1992; Younes and Simmons 2003)), and indeed was dominant in the early 90s (Russell and Norvig 1995).
+Lifted planning has always been considered (e.g. [Penberthy and Weld, 1992; Younes and Simmons, 2003]), and indeed was dominant in the early 90s [Russell and Norvig, 1995].
 There has been little progress however on transferring the wealth of known heuristic functions to the lifted setting.
-The only previous attempt considered the delete relaxation and leveraged symmetries to reduce the grounding blow-up in relaxed planning (Ridder and Fox 2014).
-Later works devised lifted domain analyses to reduce task size (Röger, Sievers, and Katz 2018; Sievers et al. 2019; Fišer 2020).
+The only previous attempt considered the delete relaxation and leveraged symmetries to reduce the grounding blow-up in relaxed planning [Ridder and Fox, 2014].
+Later works devised lifted domain analyses to reduce task size [Röger et al., 2018; Sievers et al., 2019; Fišer, 2020].